jcoliz/AzLogs.Ingestion/README.md

 2024-10-09T00:57:20Z   [Information]   Executed 'Functions.TransferLogs' (Succeeded, Id=7e58f0b2-91b6-4a43-b3c9-a61642e42f38, Duration=74ms)
 ```

-Follow the progress of this this issue here: [[BUG] LogsIngestionClient.UploadAsync fails when running in Azure Function](https://github.com/Azure/azure-sdk-for-net/issues/46439)

 ## Publish your application in production

 There are two different approaches to publishing your application in production via a pipeline: